beringresearch/ivis/docs/timings_benchmarks.rst

 Algorithm implementation has significant impact on performance.
 In these experiments, we will use mainly `scikit-learn <http://scikit-learn.org>`_ implementation, with the exception of `multicore t-SNE <https://github.com/DmitryUlyanov/Multicore-TSNE>`_.
 Two benchmark datasets will be used to asses runtimes: MNIST (up to 70,000 observations) and the first 1,000,000 integers represented as `binary vectors indicating their prime factors <https://johnhw.github.io/umap_primes/index.md.html>`_.
 For all algorithms, default settings were adopted.
 Ivis hyperparameters were fixed to: ``embedding_dims=2``, ``k=15``, ``model=’default’``, and ``n_epochs_without_progress=3``.
 Our previous experiments have shown that these defaults yield accurate embeddings.

 Subsamples were created using scikit-learn's ``resample`` method, producing stratified random sub-samples.
 For each run, three random subsamples were generated to create a distribution of values.
+All runs were carried out on a 16-core machine with 32GB of RAM.

 Effects of Data Size on Performance
 -----------------------------------